JUNE 6, 2022

-Though this list isn’t full, you already have an idea which companies can be interested in Marqeta’s card-issuing assistance, so now it’s time to mention some of its latest partnerships:
+Though this list isn’t full, you already have an idea which companies can be interested in card-issuing assistance, so now it’s time to mention some of latest Marqeta partnerships:

-But why did so many famous companies voluntarily become Marqeta’s partners?
+But why did so many famous companies voluntarily become partners with Marketa?
 Dig deeper to understand the company’s culture and values system in addition to its expertise.
 What for?
-Business is never running well without genuine people’s devotion to work and the team’s common efforts.
+Business never raises well without genuine people’s devotion to work and the team’s common efforts.
 That’s why look under the hood before judging by the engine’s roar!

-In Marqeta, people come first, and that’s evident even from the remote work regime during the pandemic.
-While some business corporations put their employees in danger by keeping the workplaces open, Marqeta provides a safe and flexible work environment.
-In addition to the zoom calls on the work-related issues, the teammates regularly engage in various online informal activities, such as virtual Olympics or talents show.
+People come first in its mission, and that’s evident even from the remote work regime during the pandemic.
+While some business corporations put their human resources in danger by keeping the workplaces open, the company provides a safe and flexible work environment and boosts careers.
+In addition to the zoom calls on work-related issues, the teammates regularly engage in various online informal activities, such as virtual Olympics or talent shows.
+Therefore, they kept the number of employees.
 Through these pastimes, they get to know each other better and feel more than ‘the mere employees,’ but the talented and interesting personalities who, by the way, work together.

-It’s another significant piece of Marqeta’s strategy, which affects all the processes, starting from hiring and ending with the company’s volunteering projects.
+It’s another significant piece of its strategy, which affects all the processes, starting from hiring for jobs and ending with the company’s leadership projects.
 Among the latter, the platform recently participated in Brown Sugar Kitchen food purchases to help the homeless, struggling families, and children.
-In meantime, the active part in similar nonprofit projects drove the company to open the Oaklanders Supporting Oaklanders fund.
-So, the social impact of the company is also tangible, no matter how high they have climbed over the payment technology leader.
+In the meantime, the active part in similar nonprofit projects drove the company to open the Oaklanders Supporting Oaklanders fund.
+So, the social impact of the company is also tangible, no matter how high they have climbed over the financial technology leader.

 Simplicity, Trust, Scale, & Security

-These are the 4 cornerstones of Marqeta’s business.
+These are the 4 cornerstones of payments eco system.
 Simplicity relates to the development of payment tools and technologies in a matter of days: no redundant features but customization at work.
 Trust is sustained via the 99.99% uninterrupted delivery.
 Scale is supported by Marqeta’s neat horizontal architecture, which allows growing the product’s network with the card programs.
-Ultimately, security is ensured through the Address Verification System and 3D Secure extra protection that form the high safety standards for digital fraud prevention.
+Ultimately, security is ensured through the Marqeta Address Verification System and 3D Secure extra protection that form the high safety standards for digital fraud prevention.
+This is why cryptocurrency is still a far future.
 Altogether, this package of values makes much difference when it comes to working with clients.

-Despite the presence of physical cards in Marqeta’s line of products, the company cannot be blamed for its low eco-friendliness.
-Realizing that 74% of plastic cards aren’t subject to recycling, Marqeta found the solution to make the planet safer — recycled plastic cards.
+Despite the presence of physical cards in line of products, the company cannot be blamed for its low eco-friendliness, it boosts digital banking.
+Realizing that 74% of plastic cards aren’t subject to recycling, the company found the solution to make the planet safer — recycled plastic cards and works with an eco-friendly manufacturer.
 Besides, the company shows the steady rise of virtual card value on users’ part, which is stipulated by the product’s convenience and extra perks.